What’s This Temperature Control All About? Lets Take A Closer Look

 A Word About Coils

-A device running temperature control has to be used with an atomizer that uses a Nickel (Ni200) or a Titanium (Ti) coil.
-Bear in mind Titanium functionality is not supported on all temperature control mods.
+A device running temperature control has to be used with an atomizer that uses a Nickel (Ni200), Titanium (Ti) or Stainless Steel coil (ensure your mod is enabled for SS coils in TC mode).

 Ni200 coils are straightforward to use providing you remember never to dry burn them.